Cigna lifts profit view after lower medical costs drive Q1 beat

 By Leroy Leo and Khushi Mandowara

-May 5 (Reuters) - Cigna Group CI.N on Friday raised its annual profit forecast after strong growth and lower medical costs at the company's health insurance business helped it beat estimates in the first quarter.
+May 5 (Reuters) - Cigna Group CI.N on Friday raised its annual profit forecast after strong growth and lower medical costs at the company's health insurance business helped it beat estimates in the first quarter, lifting shares 3% in premarket trading.

 One of the oldest health insurers in the U.S., Cigna saw its medical cost ratio - or spending on claims as a percentage of premiums - fall to 81.3% from 81.5% thanks to higher premiums and lower COVID-19 costs.
 Market expectations were pegged at 82.1%, according to four analysts polled by Refinitiv.